Hull4Progress/Computing-for-Food-Security/Short-Course-Description.md

 field, including substantial programming experience and at least some experience with relational database management.
-The course will be taught using a variety of Python-based tools, Postgres, and several application packages (including Protégé, Tableau, and APSIM), although students are welcome to code their assignments with other languages and packages if they choose.
+The course will be taught using a variety of Python-based tools, Postgres, and several application packages (including Tableau, APSIM, and possibly Protege), although students are welcome to code their assignments with other languages and packages if they choose.